Carolingian schools: Actual spreading

 The "new learning" inaugurated at the palace school (which seems to have followed the court from place to place rather than being in a fixed place) quickly spread throughout the empire.
 Its first noticeable success was at Fulda, which since the days of its first abbot, Sturm, had maintained a tradition of fidelity to the ideals of St. Benedict.
 The man to whom the success of the schools of Fulda was largely due was Rhabanus Maurus.
 While still a young monk at Fulda, Rhabanus, learning of the fame of Alcuin, begged to be sent to Tours, where he listened a year to the aged teacher and imbibed some of his zeal for the study of the classics and the cultivation of the sciences.
 On his return to Fulda he was placed at the head of the monastic school and, amid many difficulties, continued to labour for the intellectual reform of his own monastery and his own land.
-What these difficulties were may be judged from the treatment which he received at the hands of his abbot Ratgar.
-Ratgar, believing that the monks were better employed in building churches than in studying their lessons, closed the school of the monastery and confiscated the teacher's note-books.
-Rhabanus' unpleasant experiences on this occasion are reflected by his saying "He alone escapes calumny who writes nothing at all."
+His Abbot, Ratgar, believing that the monks were better employed in building churches than in studying their lessons, closed the school of the monastery and confiscated the teacher's note-books.
+On this incident, Rhabanus wrote, "He alone escapes calumny who writes nothing at all."
 He was not discouraged though, and the day came when, as Abbot of Fulda, he could give full authority to his measures for educational reform.